-Myth 5: Finding out about the company isn’t important.
+Myth 5: Researching the business isn’t necessary.

 Myth 7: Always running ceiling fans will help lower the temperature in your home.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

 Myth 9: Excessively lowering your thermostat will help it cool more speedily.

 Lowering your air excessively may only make your air conditioner work longer, it won’t get colder any faster.
 If your thermostat is set to 77, but you really feel better at 75, then set it on 75 and it will kick on until it cools to that temperature.
 Decreasing the thermostat to 73 won’t make it lower to 75 any faster, and it will make your system run longer, costing you money and energy.